-Call the Midwife would normally return in January.
-However, filming was delayed for five months by coronavirus, so – although production on the new series is ongoing – it won’t be ready in time to air in it usual slot.
-The series has also now been reduced from eight episodes to seven.
+Call the Midwife would normally have returned in January.
+However, filming was delayed for five months by coronavirus, so it wasn't ready in time to air in it usual slot.
+The series has also been reduced from eight episodes to seven.

 When filming was able to begin for Call the Midwife, the team concentrated on delivering the 90-minute festival special in time for Christmas Day as a top priority.
 It aired on 25th December 2020 on BBC One, and is available on BBC iPlayer.

 Call the Midwife season 10 cast

 At Nonnatus House, the Call the Midwife cast for season 10 includes Jenny Agutter (Sister Julienne), Linda Bassett (Nurse Crane), Judy Parfitt (Sister Monica Joan), Fenella Woolgar (Sister Hilda), Ella Bruccoleri (Sister Frances), Helen George (Trixie Franklin), and Leonie Elliott (Lucille Anderson).